Fire Alarm Systems Wigan

-Argus work strictly following the British standards.
+Argus work strictly in accordance to the British standards.
 The current standard for Fire Alarm Systems in the UK is BS5839:2013, which has recently replaced BS5839:2002.
-There are two main reasons for having a Fire Alarm installed, Life Protection and Property protection.
+There are two main reasons for having a Fire Alarm installed, Life protection and Property protection.

-Life systems are categorised as (L) type systems except of manual systems which are (M) type.
+Life systems are categorised as (L) type systems with the exception of manual systems which are (M) type.

-Property systems are classified as (P) type systems.
-These are designed to protect buildings and stock.
+Property systems are categorised as (P) type systems, these are designed to protect buildings and stock.

 There are different types of certification for Fire Alarm companies to achieve.
 In January 2015 Argus achieved BAFE Approval for the maintenance of fire detection systems.
-In September 2015 Argus completed the process and gained full BAFE approval for system design, and installation to Part 1of the standards.
-Argus are not as of yet approved to Part 6, however, this is something we will be looking into further, in 2017.
+In September 2015 Argus completed the process and achieved full BAFE approval for system design, and installation to Part 1of the standards.
+Argus are not as of yet approved to Part 6, however this is something we will be looking in to further, in 2017.

 Since the Regulatory Reform (Fire Safety) Order in 2005, it has become a mandatory requirement that all Fire Alarm systems are serviced at least twice a year, with one hundred percent of the system being checked over the 12 month period.

-All Fire Alarms must be supported with a minimum 24-hour standby life in the event of a power failure, and have sufficient battery capacity to run the Sounders for 30 minutes after this time.
+All Fire Alarms must be supported with a minimum 24 hour stand by life in the event of a power failure, and have sufficient battery capacity to run the sounders for 30 minutes after this time.
 For systems that are off site monitored further changes have now been implemented.
-The latest revision to the fire alarm standards is BS5839:2013, this has enforced further requirements for off-site controlled systems.
-All Communicators and associated power supplies for off-site monitoring must now be EN54 compliant.
-This now omits the use of Intruder Alarm assisted monitoring on new systems.
-If Intruder Alarm assisted, monitoring is used a variation form must be completed and signed by the customer, agreeing to the none conformity.
+The latest revision to the fire alarm standards is BS5839:2013, this has enforced further requirements for off site monitored systems.
+All Communicators and associated power supplies for off site monitoring must now be EN54 compliant, this now omits the use of Intruder Alarm assisted monitoring on new systems.
+If Intruder Alarm assisted monitoring is used a variation form must be completed and signed by the customer, agreeing to the none conformity.

 Types of Fire Systems and Detection

 Fire detection systems are there to protect life and or property, but in most circumstances lives.
-For this reason, it is crucial that the company you choose are fire systems competent.
-When it come to protecting peoples lives, you need to take more than a companies word, that they have the knowledge and ability to design and install a compliant system, and provide me competent service, you need assurance.
+For this reason it is very important that the company you choose are fire systems competent.
+When it come to protecting peoples lives, you need to take more than a companies word, that they have the knowledge and ability to design and install a compliant system, and provide I competent service, you need assurance.